timothyhollabaugh/main-server/backend/README.md

 `GET /departments/`
 Gets all departments, with their ID, name, and abbrevation

 `GET /departments/?searchterm=searchtype,parameter`
+Searches departments
-  Available search terms: name, abbreviation
+  + Available search terms: name, abbreviation
-  Available search types: partial, exact
+  + Available search types: partial, exact
-  Parameter is what needs to be searched
+  + Parameter is what needs to be searched
-  Multiple searches can be done by seperating them with an &
+  + Multiple searches can be done by seperating them with an &

 `POST /departments`
 Creates a new department.
 The body of POST should be a valid Department.
 Returns the id of the created department.